dev-murphy/octo-eureka/README.md

 - [x] Start writing test for the app
   - 100% coverage for pinia store and utils funcs
   - playwright test for adding todo (CI was added for this!)
+- [x] Create a demo of the app
+- [x] Show number of todos compared to completed todos

 ## What Am I Working?